wilks625/Note-Taker/README.md

 - [Questions](#Questions)

 ## Installation
-Run the following command at the root of your project and answer the prompted questions: npm i OR npm install
+Run the following command at the root file:
+npm i OR npm install

 ## Contributions